opensafely-core/airlock/docs/how-tos/review-a-request.md

 ![Request file page](../screenshots/file_review.png)

 The `More` dropdown also allows you to [view the file in alternative ways](../reference/view-files-alt.md), or to [view the source code](../reference/view-source-code.md) underlying the file.
-You can also [download](../reference/downloading-files.md) if required.
+You can also [download](../reference/downloading-files.md) it if required.

 ![More dropdown](../screenshots/more_dropdown_el_request_file.png)

-### View context, controls and comments
+### View file group context, statistical disclosure controls and comments
 The context, controls and comments related to this file's file group can be viewed from the file page by clicking on the Context button.